Meet The Women Leading Long Beach’s Eclectic Foodie Scene

 In celebration of Women’s History Month, we’re highlighting some of the women making waves in the Long Beach food scene at a few of the most up-and-coming and innovative eateries in Southern California.

-From innovative pastries like vegan banana walnut muffins to indulgent yet fresh, home-cooked Middle-Eastern cuisine, Long Beach is truly a culinary melting pot that is second to none when it comes to Southern California food destinations.
+Long Beach is truly a culinary melting pot that is second to none when it comes to Southern California food destinations, and several impressive women-owned restaurants are leading the way in driving the dining scene forward.

 What's unique about Long Beach’s culinary scene when looking at Southern California foodie cities is the striking lack of pretense in the restaurants that call Long Beach, ‘home’.
 The entrepreneurial spirit of the chefs and tastemakers of Long Beach’s culinary scene have thrived in a community that celebrates diversity and supports their local businesses, paving the way for tastemakers to get creative, and debut innovative cuisines, delicious comfort food and create tastes and flavors that can only be found in this waterfront city.